flowset/flowset-tasklist-react-community/README.md

 ### Using Sources <a name="using-sources"></a>

-This method allows building and running OpenBPM Tasklist locally with `npm` and [Vite](http://vite.dev/).
+This method allows building and running Flowset Tasklist locally with `npm` and [Vite](http://vite.dev/).

 **Prerequisites:**